Kani712/Hacker_Rank/30_of_codes/Day 15 - Linked List/README.md

 ## Objective
 Today we will work with a Linked List.
-Check out the Tutorial tab for learning materials and an instructional video.

 A Node class is provided for you in the editor.
 A Node object has an integer data field,**data**, and a Node instance pointer, **next**, pointing to another node (i.e.: the next node in the list).